outdreamer/build-a-cure/docs/tasks/function_to_do.md

         - variable accretion patterns (how an object becomes influenced by a new variable, complex system interaction patterns, etc)
         - make diagram of potential matrix to display the concept
           - map parameter sets to potential matrix shapes
-        - finish diagrams for intent (more examples of matching structure with intent), cause (shapes & ambiguity), concept (evolution of concepts, networks, distortion functions)
+        - finish diagrams for cause (shapes & ambiguity), concept (evolution of concepts, networks, distortion functions)
         - diagram for argument
       - make a system layer diagram for each interface to allow specification of core interfaces & other interface layers (interface interface)
         - make a system layer diagram for structures to include layers of structures